NCRAR/ncrar-abr/README.md

 ### Getting started

 The simplest way to get started is to download the [Anaconda Python Distribution](https://www.anaconda.com/distribution/).
 Once installed, you will have new programs available in your start menu.
-Open `Anaconda Prompt` and type `conda install -c NCRAR ncrar-abr`.
-On Windows, this will download the software and add a new shortcut to your start menu (inside the NCRAR folder) called `ABR`.
+Open `Anaconda Prompt` and type the following sequence of commands to install the program:

+	conda create -n ncrar-abr
+	conda activate ncrar-abr
+	pip install ncrar-abr

+Note that previous versions of the software added a shortcut to the start menu.
+Newer versions no longer do (the mechanism through which the shortcuts were created are very fragile and we have moved away from it).
+To run the program, you need to open the `Anaconda Prompt` and type:

+	conda run -n ncrar-abr abr

 ### Running pilot versions

 If you wish to test a newer version of the ABR program without losing your current copy (e.g., to test a new feature), you can install the new version alongside your main one.
-The best way to do this is to open the `Anaconda Prompt` and type `conda create -n ncrar-abr-test -c NCRAR ncrar-abr`.
-When installing the software this way, the start menu shortcut will have the name you specified with the `-n` flag (i.e., `ABR (ncrar-abr-test)`).
+The best way to do this is to open the `Anaconda Prompt` and type:

+	conda create -n ncrar-abr-test
+	conda activate ncrar-abr-test
+	pip install ncrar-abr

 ## Usage